 Living Learning Communities and Themed Communities

 Living Learning Communities (LLCs) are first year residential communities designed to connect students with academic resources for their respective major, college, or department.
-Special programs and events are often created for each of the communities that encourage student growth and development outside of the traditional classroom setting.
+Special programs and events are created for each of the communities that encourage student growth and development outside of the traditional classroom setting.

 Living Learning Communities available for the 2022-2023 Academic Year:

 - College of Business (COB LLC): Geared towards Business students so that they may live and learn side by side.
 Unique networking events, socials, and community building with the O’Malley College of Business (COB) faculty and staff greatly expand upon the residents’ in-class experiences.
 Students must major in Aviation Business Administration or Business Administration.

 - Honors (Honors LLC): Built to enhance the Honors Program at Embry-Riddle.
 This LLC focuses on building a close-knit community of scholars whose intellectual gifts motivate them to continue to excel in and out of the classroom.
 These students form study groups in the halls, bond, and grow through Honors Series events and service projects.
 Student will be assigned per the Honors program.

 Themed Communities available for the 2022-2023 Academic Year:

-- ROTC: A floor of students from different branches of ROTC that live together giving them the opportunity to bond and rely on each other throughout their respective ROTC program.
+- ROTC: Students from different branches of ROTC that live together giving them the opportunity to bond and rely on each other throughout their respective ROTC program.
 Students will be assigned per each ROTC branch.

 - Discover Embry-Riddle: This First-Generation Themed Community provides a living environment for first generation first year students.
 Additional support structures and programs are available to residents in this community.
 Students will be assigned per Discover program.

 - Think SummER: Students in this community get an early start to college coursework, flight, and an introduction to campus before the rush of the fall semester.
-They form bonds with peers, instructors, academic advisors, and peer mentors which enables them to be well-prepared for the full academic year.
+They form bonds with peers, instructors, academic advisors, and peer mentors, which enables them to be well prepared for the full academic year.
 Students will be assigned per Think SummER program.

 How to apply for Living Learning Communities or a Themed Communities at Embry-Riddle: